 Most area codes that existed throughout the United States and Canada in 1993 have needed the addition of new codes because wireless phones, other competitive services and new technologies have used up the original number supplies.
 The vast majority of new area codes added since 2005 have used the overlay approach, including the new 364 area code in western Kentucky (which is being added to the 270 area).

-Beginning at some point in 2014 (most likely in September), consumers in the 812/930 area will be required to dial ten digits (area code + number) for local calls, rather than the seven-digit dialing that’s now in place.
+Beginning on a date to be determined, consumers in the 812/930 area will be required to dial ten digits (area code + number) for local calls, rather than the seven-digit dialing that’s now in place.

-By September 16, 2013, the telecommunications industry will file a plan with the IURC for technical implementation of the new area code, along with a consumer education plan, shortly after the Commission order was issued.
+The telecommunications industry filed a plan with the IURC for technical implementation of the new area code, along with a consumer education plan, shortly after the Commission order was issued.